The official name for the machine is Schlüssel-Fernschreibmaschine

 Meanwhile, Siemens developed an improved machine with a different

-had ended before that machine could be released.
+had ended before that machine could be taken into production.

-It is not known whether or not the above weaknesses were exploited by
+It is currently unknown whether or not the above weaknesses were exploited by

-Bletchley Park, but no evidence to this effect has been found so far.
+but no evidence for this has been found so far.

 by a Lorenz SZ-42 as they found regularities